Seraaron/agora/srd/Peers.md

 **Your 'Peers' means everyone else currently at the table.**

-It's a _relative term_, so your [[Facilitator|Facilitator's]] Peers are all of their players, including you; and another player's Peers include you, the FC, and everyone else; and even then, _a Peer does not even need to be a player_ — they might just be a friend sitting in on the session and listening.
+It's a _relative term_, so your [[Facilitator|Facilitator's]] Peers are all of their players, including you.
+Another player's Peers include you, the FC, and everyone else.
+Even then, _a Peer does not even need to be a player_ — they might just be a friend who knows the rules of the game who's sitting in on the session and listening.

 > ##### The duties of a good Peer primarily include:
 >